You are here: Home » After the Birth » Perinatal Mental Health

 eat a healthy diet with regular meals

-try to attend antenatal classes to meet other pregnant people
+try to attend antenatal classes to meet others who are expecting babies around the same time as you

-do not compare yourself to other pregnant people, everyone experiences pregnancy in different ways
+do not compare yourself to others – everyone experiences pregnancy in different ways

 They can offer you support.
 They may offer you a referral to perinatal mental health services or other emotional support.
 Perinatal means the time you are pregnant and up to 12 months after giving birth.